carlosdiaz77/Kickstarter-Analysis/README.md

 ## Analysis and Challenges

-- We had the opportunity to analyze the graphs and be able to get some interesting insights from them.
+- I had the opportunity to make and analyze the graphs  and tables and be able to get some interesting insights from them.
-- An important challenge is to determine if the amounts in goal and pledged colunms are dollarized, There is a column that states <currency>
-- For this excercise I will asume the amounts are dollarized
+- Generally speaking I had to pay special attention to every line in the instructions, If you don't do this you can miss an important instruction and have an incomplete task in teh challenge.